 Applying to Law School?

 Before you jump in to the application process, talk with alumni, faculty, friends, and family in the legal profession.
 Work on articulating your motivation to study law and ask contacts about their experiences in law school and legal careers.
-President John Kroger and Reed Faculty with an interest in the law are excellent resources!
+Reed Faculty with an interest in the law are excellent resources!

 Freshman and Sophomore Years